royalapplications/docs/src/products/royalts/reference/connections/vmware.md

 ### SSH Port

-The SSH port is used for ad hoc Terminal connections to the VMware host.
+The SSH port is used for ad hoc Terminal connections to a VMware host, including **Connect via SSH** in the Hosts pane.
 The default port is 22.

 ### Automatically connect to Virtual Machine Console